 11 of the best beaches in Scotland

-There are few beaches as special as those in Scotland.
-Stroll along lengths of pristine white beaches on the west coast, feel golden sand between your toes in the east, or hear the roar of the surf as it ebbs and flows over a pebbled beach.
+Few beaches are as breathtaking as those in Scotland.
+Stroll along stretches of pristine white beaches on the west coast, feel golden sand between your toes in the east, or listen to the roar of the surf as it ebbs and flows over a pebbled beach.
 Here's our list to help you discover some of the best beaches in Scotland.

 The following list was created by VisitScotland to showcase a range of experiences.
 It isn’t ranked in any specific order.